MichaelChirico/potools/README.md

 Say a user is running in `es_GT` and triggers an error.
 R will first look for a translation into `es_GT`; if none is defined, it will look for a translation into `es`.
 If none is defined again, it will finally fall back to the package's default language (i.e., whatever language is written in the source code, usually English).

+## Alternative software

+`potools` is by no means the first tool for facilitating internationalization; other open-source projects have deeper experience in this domain and as a result there are some relatively mature options for working with gettext/the po ecosystem in general.
+Here is a smattering of such tools that I've come across:

+ - Poedit - https://poedit.net/ - GUI Software for writing translations
+ - Gtranslator - https://wiki.gnome.org/Apps/Gtranslator - GNOME Translation editor
+ - Lokalize - https://userbase.kde.org/Lokalize - KDE's Computer-Aided Translation system
+ - Virtaal - https://virtaal.translatehouse.org/?id=virtaal/index - Another FOSS software for translation
+ - Pootle - https://pootle.translatehouse.org/ - Apparently related to Virtaal, and apparently there's even [a paper](https://www.academia.edu/16211610/A_Comparative_Study_of_Two_FOSS_Localisation_Tools_Pootle_and_Virtaal) written comparing the two
+ - Localization Toolkit - https://toolkit.translatehouse.org/ - Again I'm not sure the difference vs. Virtaal & Pootle
+ - PO mode in Emacs - https://www.emacswiki.org/emacs/PoMode